Course Finder

 Undergraduate (Level 8 NFQ , Credits 240 )

-The degree reflects the integrated interdisciplinary approach required in sustainability research, policy and practise.
-First Year is structured so that students are able to progress into one of the following degree courses in Second Year:
+The Sustainability course reflects the integrated interdisciplinary approach required in sustainability research, policy and practice.
+First Year is structured so that students are able to progress into one of the following degree subjects in Second Year:

 • Sustainability with Environmental Sciences